FOSSRIT/Open-Video-chat/docs/telepathy.md

 The Apathy source is an excellent example of using the factory to set requirements easily.

 The `contact-list-changed` signal on the TpConnection object apparently doesn't fire, which I believe is a break in the library.
+I have tried maintaining a ref-count to the connection object but that did not resolve this.
+However I could also be misunderstanding how it is triggered, does the jabber server keep a record of all users connected even after they disconnect and simply mark their status as unavailable or offline?
+If so that might be why it never fires, in which case `status-changed` of some sort should be attached to all contacts to monitor them.

+Telepathy is ref-counted; if you want objects to continue existing a variable must point to them at all times.
+If they loose scope they will disappear along with any connected signals.
+Hence why the code keeps class level references to the observer, handler, and all channels.

+When using an observer to override messages, you can run claim_with_async to claim it immediately, but if you want it to run through the handler callback then you use handle_with_async instead.
+The claim approach is a short-cut that circumvents a lot of processing and is useful, but if you want to go through more natural channels it is possible.